Alone in Damascus

-Alone in Damascus is the story of Eli Cohen, a former Israeli spy.

-This book was describes the life and death of Eli Cohen.
+Alone in Damascus: The Life and Death of Eli Cohen is the story of Eli Cohen, a former Israeli spy.
+The book describes his life and death.

 In 1986, the book was first published in Hebrew in Herzliya.
 In 2012, the revised edition of this book was published.
 In 1997, the book was translated from Hebrew to Arabic.
 In 1997, the book was translated from Arabic to Persian.